waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 the we head over to aws console and see the tuning job in sagemaker
 ![image](https://github.com/user-attachments/assets/f0f1d6a5-2d90-4fee-98f4-f8e0db2705cf)

+## Verify Job Completion
-verify the tuning job completed successfully
+I verified the successful completion of the hyperparameter tuning job in the SageMaker console.

 ![image](https://github.com/user-attachments/assets/16e04331-f559-43c4-b898-1911b96c1cbd)

+## Check Tuning Job Output
-check the output of the tuning job
+I reviewed the output of the tuning job to evaluate its performance and ensure the optimal hyperparameters were identified.

 ![image](https://github.com/user-attachments/assets/16a98776-ea69-4802-8611-1787a51396f5)